Deeper understanding of Docker

 docker swarm.
 Docker swarm is the lightest way of utilizing multiple hosts.

 Docker swarm and other enterprise features were separated from Docker and sold to Mirantis late 2019.
-Mirantis wants people to use Kubernetes and is supporting swarm only for couple of more years.
+Mirantis is supporting swarm only for couple of more years.
 You can read more here.

 Kubernetes is the de facto way of orchestrating your containers in large multi-host environments.
 The reason being it’s customizability, large community and robust features.
 However the drawback is the higher learning curve compared to Docker swarms.
 You can read their introduction here.